How to Achieve a Better Organised Bedroom

 Keeping surfaces as clear as possible means that cleaning is easier and quicker.
 For items that you use regularly, a couple of simple accessory trays can keep them contained and make dusting a breeze.

-For step-by-step guidance for decluttering and organising thirty categories around the home, including clothing, books and junk drawers, please download the Better Organised 30 Day Plan.
+For step-by-step guidance for decluttering and organising thirty categories around the home, including clothing, books and junk drawers, please head to Amazon to order a copy of A Better Organised Home in 30 Days.

 Keep only what you need